rickballard/CoCivium/docs/public-profile.md

 ## Family-Run Charites

 My family runs a registered charity called [DogsnHomes](https://dogsnhomes.org.uk/), and we also ship **hundreds of tonnes of humanitarian aid to Ukraine** by driving our own trucks into Kyiv.
-Based in the UK, and operating throughout Europe, our efforts reflect the same ethos: fixing a broken World, helping those who suffer, and altruistic purpose.
+Based in the UK, and operating throughout Europe, our charity's efforts reflect the same ethos: fixing a broken World, helping those who suffer, and altruistic purpose.

 ---

 **Call to Action**

-If your project helps people coevolve, reduces coercion and corruption, or advances human–AI co-evolution, I am available pro-bono via [InSeed](https://inseed.com/)
+If your project helps people CoEvolve, reduces coercion and corruption, or advances human/AI synergies, I am available pro-bono via [InSeed](https://inseed.com/)

 ---